Wilson's double-double leads Aces to 67-64 win over Sun

 Thomas led Connecticut with 19 points and 11 rebounds.
 Jonquel Jones added 15 points, Brionna Jones came off the bench to score 12 and Natasha Hiedeman contributed with 10.

+“She was phenomenal, she was ready to go,” Hammon said.
+“I just got to the point where I was like, my biggest, baddest beast is sitting over there.
+I’ve just got to throw her in.
+They want to play a rough game – she’s my girl.”

-Dearica Hamby came off the bench a bit past the midway point of the third quarter and provided an immediate spark for the Aces with a pair of offensive rebounds, a put back under the basket, two assists and a steal, as the Aces clawed their way back to turn a six-point point deficit into a two-point lead heading into the final period.
-Hamby missed the final month of the regular season with a knee injury.
+And Hamby delivered, grabbed three rebounds – two key boards on the offensive end – a put back under the basket, two assists and a steal.

+With Hamby in the game, the Aces clawed their way back to turn a six-point point deficit into a two-point lead heading into the final period.
-She didn’t play in the first round of the playoffs and was used sparingly in the final two games of the semifinals.

-The Aces set the tone early by taking a 12-5 lead with Wilson leading the charge by scoring six of their points.
-Wilson scored 12 of her points in the first quarter, as Las Vegas shot 56.3% (9 of 16) from the floor.
-Connecticut finished the opening quarter hitting 8 of 18 (47.6%).
-And while the Aces were 5 of 7 from the free-throw line, the Sun didn’t have one attempt in the period.
+“I just want to do whatever it takes to win.
+If that means play zero minutes, if that means play 10 minutes and play as hard as I can, I want to do that,” said Hamby, who was in for 10:47.
+“I thought I could screen well and just put a body on (Thomas) a little bit more, just be aggressive physically.
+I felt like we were kind of missing that, just to bring physicality.

+“I enjoy that kind of style of basketball.
+I think the crowd, to come back and to feel so loved and know I was kind of missed, I think that gave me a little bit more motivation.”

 COURTSIDE CLUB